The question of whether travel insurance is worth purchasing gets brought up time and again from travelers, especially young travelers.

-Some travelers choose to risk it and not have coverage while they're abroad, while others would never leave home without it.
+Some travelers choose to risk it and not have coverage while abroad, while others would never leave home without it.

 Do the pros outweigh the cons?
-Is it something that I’ll ever need to use, or will I just be wasting my money?
+Is it something I’ll ever need to use, or will I just be wasting my money?
 What if my claim isn’t accepted anyway?

 These concerns are valid and understandable, and they should be addressed when thinking about purchasing travel insurance before a trip.
 So, let’s start with the pros and cons.